kevinkim2586/kevinkim2586/README.md

 ### 👋 Hi there,  I’m a **Junior iOS Developer**.

-I enjoy programming while having a cup of coffee. ☕️
+I enjoy programming while having a cup of coffee in the afternoon. ☕️

 I started mobile app development to bring meaningful impact to people. 🌎